General Data Protection Regulation (GDPR)

 - The right of restriction.

-The newsletter-subscription will only become valid once you confirm it via the automatic email-confirmation which you will receive after you have subscribed (double-opt-in).
-Should you decide to unsubscribe you can do so any time via an ‘unsubscribe’-link contained in the newsletters.
-When you unsubscribe all your subscriber data will be deleted.
+The newsletter-subscription will only become valid once you confirm it via the automatic email-confirmation, which you will receive after you have subscribed (double-opt-in).
+Should you decide to unsubscribe you can do so at any time via the ‘unsubscribe’-link contained in the newsletters.
+When you unsubscribe, all your subscriber data will be deleted.

-The statistic information generated with theses cookies is stored on a German server.
+The statistical information generated with the help of theses cookies is stored on a German server.